AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 To see what a valid [!DNL JSON] file looks like, you can [download a sample JSON](../data-security-and-privacy/assets/access_request.json).

-Adobe understands your commitment to honoring your data privacy customer requests within 30 days of reception.
+Adobe understands your commitment to honoring your data privacy customer requests within 30 days.
 For that reason, Adobe is committed to processing your data deletion request as soon as possible.

 In response to your consumer data deletion requests, Audience Manager deletes traits and segments associated with the Audience Manager identifier included in the request.
 Additionally, the respective Audience Manager identifiers for the individual opted out of further data collection by Audience Manager and the respective ID mappings will be removed.